 Objective 4: Employment Equity Survey

-In consultation with Division of the Vice-President, Research and Innovation, and the Divisions of the Vice-President, Human Resources & Equity, and the Vice-President & Provost, a communication strategy has been developed to promote the importance of completing these voluntary surveys, as they provide U of T with accurate data on the representation of diverse faculty members.
+In consultation with Division of the Vice-President, Research and Innovation, and the Divisions of the Vice-President, People Strategy, Equity & Culture, and the Vice-President & Provost, a communication strategy has been developed to promote the importance of completing these voluntary surveys, as they provide U of T with accurate data on the representation of diverse faculty members.

 As noted above, the University recently updated its Employment Equity Survey for all faculty and staff members; the enhanced survey includes new language as well as new questions designed to increase the University’s understanding of the makeup of its workforce and to highlight areas where recruiting efforts could be improved.
 A copy of the survey is appended to this Action Plan.
 External applicants are asked to complete a shorter version of this survey as part of the online job application process.